 Jr. Paleontology Program

-This educational simulated excavation for “Junior Paleontologists” ages 4-12 is held 7 days a week at the Mammoth Site from June 1st through August 15th.
-Sessions are 10am, 12pm, 1pm and 2pm daily.
+This educational simulated excavation for “Junior Paleontologists” ages 4-12 is held 7 days a week at The Mammoth Site from June 1st through August 15th.
+Sessions are 12 pm and 2 pm daily.

-Paleontological excavation techniques are taught, including identification of replica mammoth and giant short-faced bear fossils.
-Wear appropriate clothing as participants get dirty.
-A parent or guardian must stay at the Mammoth Site during the program with seating available near the dig box.
+Paleontological excavation techniques are taught, including the identification of replica mammoth and giant short-faced bear fossils.
+Wear appropriate clothing as participants may get dirty.
+A parent or guardian must stay in The Mammoth Site Education Building during the program with seating available near the dig box.
 Photos and filming are encouraged.
-Participants bring home a fossil identification booklet and a Jr. Paleontologist completion certificate suitable for framing.
+Participants bring home a fossil identification booklet and a Jr. Paleontologist completion certificate.

-The Jr. Paleontologist Program fee for each child is $11.06 + tax.
+The Jr. Paleontologist Program fee for each child is $11.06 plus tax.
 Regular Museum admission is not included in the Junior Paleontologist Excavation fee.

 Participants are required to attend the Museum’s 30-minute self-guided tour before the Jr. Dig.
 On the tour participants hear the Site’s history, learn how the fossils were excavated, and why they are preserved.